Master in Environmental Metrology & Policy Program – for the Betterment of the World

 The Environmental Metrology & Policy (EMAP) Program at Georgetown University is a pioneering graduate program developed jointly by Georgetown University, the National Institute of Standards and Technology (NIST), and the U.S. Environmental Protection Agency (EPA).
-It currently offers only the degree of Master of Science in EMAP.
-However, it is planned that an integrated PhD program in EMAP will be offered in future at a due time.
+It currently offers only the degree of Master of Science (M.S.) in Environmental Metrology and Policy.
+However, it is planned that an integrated Ph.D. program will be offered in the future.

 The EMAP Program aims to offer the enrolled students the best education and most rigorous professional training in an emerging interdisciplinary field of great societal importance that integrates organically environmental metrology (measurements science) with developing and implementing appropriate environmental policies.
 It will lay a solid intellectual and technical foundation for students to become a new type of leaders and practitioners who will possess strong competencies and deep understanding of the intricacies in both environmental metrology and its critical role of using the best available science in developing and implementing sound data-driven environmental policies, both here in the U.S. and abroad.

 The EMAP Program leverages uniquely the complementary strengths of NIST, which is the Nation’s ultimate scientific authority in validating and upholding state-of-the-art measurements science and data–metrology; EPA, which is the Nation’s top environmental policy making body; and Georgetown University, which is one of the Nation’s premier research universities, to offer a world-class interdisciplinary graduate education in environmental metrology and policy.

 The EMAP Program is a 2-year, 40-credit program with six environmental metrology and five environmental policy focused core courses; a program-funded summer research internship; a summative capstone course with thesis; a seminar course; and four elective courses in environmental (social) science, economics, government, and ethics.